department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - life insurance: Do not hyphenate in the form of a compound adjective: “life insurance coverage.”
 - Loan Guaranty agent: Capped per SME.
 - Loan Technician: Capped.
+- log in / login: Two words as a verb.
+For all other parts of speach, it should be one word.
 - Loss of range of motion: use "problems moving your body."

 ### M